JOINING THE FRESHWATER CHALLENGE

 Non-State Partners:

-UN Water and FAO are both ‘Global Supporting Partners’ of the Challenge.
-FAO is a lead agency for the UN Decade of Restoration, which the FWC goals support.
+UN Water and FAO are ‘Global Supporting Partners’ of the Challenge.
+UNEP and FAO are the lead agencies for the UN Decade of Ecosystem Restoration, which the FWC goals support.
 Global or national supporting partners are recognised as organisations supporting FWC implementation in member countries.

 Additional non-state partners are welcome to join the FWC as supporting partners and will need to make a public commitment to align their organisation's strategy with the purpose of the FWC and make clear, voluntary commitments of resources and/or capacity to support the delivery of the FWC.
 On that basis, international non-state partners can express their interest in becoming a Global Supporting Partner of the FWC by contacting info@freshwaterchallenge.org.
 National non-state partners can apply to their national contact point through the same email: the FWC can help to identify this national contact point, once interest is expressed.